acoular/acoular/docs/source/index.rst

 .. list-table::
-    :class: borderless
+    :widths: 20 80

     * - :doc:`get_started/index`

-        The first stop for all those new to acoular.
+      - The first stop for all those new to acoular.

+    * - :doc:`examples/index`

+      - Example scripts.

-      - :doc:`dev_guides/index`
+    * - :doc:`api_ref/index`

-        Some info for developers.
+      - All modules, classes and methods featured in acoular are described in detail here.
+They can easily be browsed through an inheritance tree and cross links.

     * - :doc:`literature/index`

-        In here some of the publications used for this program package are listed.
+      - In here some of the publications used for this program package are listed.
 Further reading to fully understand how the algorithms work is recommended.

-      - :doc:`examples/index`

-        Example scripts.

-    * - :doc:`faqs/index`

-        Frequently asked questions

-      - :doc:`api_ref/index`

-        All modules, classes and methods featured in acoular are described in detail here.
-They can easily be browsed through an inheritance tree and cross links.

 Indices and tables
 ==================